jonnilundy/wedeploy.com/ui/src/pages/tutorials/email-js/email-parameters.md

 ---
-buttonTitle: "I have setup my email parameters!"
+buttonTitle: "I have setup my email parameters"
 description: "In this section, you'll learn how to enable WeDeploy Email on your application."
 layout: "tutorial"
 parentId: "email-js"